Blockchain and How In-House Counsels Can Leverage This Technology.

 Blockchain is a public ledger of transactions.
 It is sometimes referred to as a distributed ledger, meaning that it exists on many computers, rather than being a single record of a transaction on the server of, say, a bank.
 This means, in the case of payments as an example, they can be made directly without the need for a third party such as a bank or PayPal.
 Blockchain can reduce the transaction time to nearly instantaneous and potentially cut out all intermediaries between the buyer and seller.

-Smart contracts are computer protocols that allow contracts to be digitally verified, facilitated and enforced without the need for third parties.
+Exploring the field or blockchain for legal contracts, let's delve into smart contracts.
+Smart contracts are computer protocols that enable contracts to be digitally verified, facilitated, and enforced without third-party intermediaries.
 With blockchain technology, smart contracts automatically execute following a triggering event.
 The advantages of blockchain-based smart contracts include faster transactions and business processes, better accuracy, less risk of non-performance or manipulation, less need for third-party intermediaries such as escrow services, and reduced costs.

-Moreover, the blockchain technology can also improve the service of process by making it more transparent, easily verifiable and efficient.
-A blockchain-empowered tool allows for the posting of server data (such as GPS coordinates, timestamps, and device data) to the blockchain.
+Blockchain technology can also improve the service of process by making it more transparent, easily verifiable and efficient.
+A blockchain-empowered legal tool allows for the posting of server data (such as GPS coordinates, timestamps, and device data) to the blockchain.
 This, in turn, generates a unique blockchain ID.
 This blockchain ID—which cannot be tampered with—then serves as verification that certain service of process data has remained unaltered since entry.

 Which blockchain technologies are out there?